How to use AI this BFCM to get more eCommerce sales

 Here’s how to put it to work:

 Pro Tip: If inventory runs out, don’t just leave shoppers hanging.
-Automatically trigger a pop-up on OOS pages — offer to deliver the product by a fixed date at a set discount.
+Automatically trigger a pop-up on OOS pages and offer to deliver the product by a fixed date at a set discount.
 It’s a simple way to capture intent before it leaks to competitors.

 ⚠ This AI BFCM strategy requires clean historical data going back 2+ years and proper AI model setup.
 Not sure if your data is ready?
 Most stores we audit have gaps that prevent effective forecasting.